Many studies have found that sales of Viagra (sildenafil), a tablet used to treat erectile dysfunction in men, surge around Valentine’s Day.

 Since oral agents introduced in the 1990s are the most recent major innovation in the erectile dysfunction field, there is a lot of patient expectation for more high-quality treatment options.

-In his presentation, Ralph described the ideal treatment for erectile dysfunction as having good evidence of efficacy, having rapid onset, being safe, cheap and discrete, being a localised therapy, not affected by food and drink and acceptable to the patient’s sexual partner.
+In his presentation, Ralph described the best ideal treatment for erectile dysfunction as having good evidence of efficacy, having rapid onset, being safe, cheap and discrete, being a localised therapy, not affected by food and drink and acceptable to the patient’s sexual partner.

 MED2005 builds upon recent developments in creating creams for erectile dysfunction.
-An example is Takeda’s Vitaros, a topical cream formulation of alprostadil, which incorporates a skin-permeation enhancer that aids absorption after application to the meatus of the penis.
+An example is Takeda ’s Vitaros, a topical cream formulation of alprostadil, which incorporates a skin-permeation enhancer that aids absorption after application to the meatus of the penis.